 The members of the CREN have wide-ranging research interests and an exciting, creative approach to applying nanomethods.
 Targeted drug delivery is one of the main research areas of the CREN, and progress in this field is a critical need in cancer treatment and severe respiratory illness.
 Infectious diseases are spreading at ever-increasing rates in many areas of the world and new nanomaterials being tested at CREN show great promise in fine-tuning the immune response to destroy microbial invaders without harming the body’s own tissue.
 Regenerative medicine is another important focus of research.

-Programs at the CREN
+Educational Programs at the CREN

 The CREN sponsors a number of nanomedicine speakers during the year as well as an annual international nanomedicine conference.
 The USF College of Medicine offers a Masters Degree program with a focus on interdisciplinary nanomedicine research taught and mentored by faculty members of the CREN.